CoderDennis/decorum/NOTES.md

 - [ ] Change `list_of` to have some maximum list size.
 Adjust probability as it gets closer to the max?
 See https://github.com/elm-explorations/test/blob/9669a27d84fc29175364c7a60d5d700771a2801e/src/Fuzz.elm#L678

+- [ ] Add the concept of generation size and re-sizing from StreamData?

 - [ ] Store `length` in `History` struct?
 This would make some operations more efficient.

 - [ ] Add support for generating integers larger than the internal representation of the PRNG history which is currently a 32-bit integer.
 This requires consuming more than one value.
 The `next` funciton probably needs a byte_count parameter.